MLH-Fellowship/standupSummary/README.md

 ![](screenshots/summary_screen.png)

 In addition, you can generate a new sentence based on your comments using the `Generate a new sentence` button.
-Note that for now,

 ## Development guide
 ### Access token